 Lake Louise and Fairmont Chateau, Alberta

-At 1600m high, the stunning views of the famous Chateau, its gardens, the mirrored turquoise water of Lake Louise and Victoria Glacier were jaw-dropping.
+At 1600m high, the stunning views of the famous Chateau, its gardens, the mirrored turquoise water of Lake Louise, which is a famous Canadian landmark, and Victoria Glacier were jaw-dropping.

 Moraine Lake, Alberta